Downloadable wellness action plan

 "Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.â The second is this: âLove your neighbour as yourself. âThere is no commandment greater than these.â Mark 12:30-31

 The Bible is clear in its call for us to love our neighbour as ourselves.
 Perhaps itâs therefore no surprise that helping others can reduce your stress levels and increase your mental wellbeing.
+What's more, your random act of kindness could really bless a neighbour or friend who is feeling lonely during the pandemic.

 Compassion programme fact: For the 3 to 5 year olds in the Compassion programme socio-emotional lessons might include learning how to treat others.